001 Introduction to Physics I

 This course is the first in a two-part sequence and is designed for students majoring in physics, chemistry, and mathematics, and for students preparing for an engineering program.
 The sequence introduces students to topics in Newtonian mechanics, vibrations and oscillations, waves and sound, thermodynamics, electricity, magnetism, simple circuits, and optics (geometrical and wave).
 Four lectures weekly.
+This course satisfies the Scientific Understanding requirement of the Core Curriculum.
 Concurrent enrollment in Physics 2 (lab) is required.
 Prerequisite: Math 27 (may be taken concurrently).

 Students gain hands-on experience with the topics discussed in Physics I. Additionally, students are introduced to methods of experimentation in physics including good measurement techniques, simple data analysis, and scientific writing.
 Concurrent enrollment in Physics I is required.
 Laboratory fee required.